aframevr/aframe/docs/introduction/entity-component-system.md

 As another abstract example, imagine we want to build a car entity by assembling components:

-- We can attach a `material` component that that has properties such as "color" or "shininess" that affects the appearance of the car.
+- We can attach a `material` component that has properties such as "color" or "shininess" that affects the appearance of the car.
 - We can attach an `engine` component that has properties such as "horsepower" or "weight" that affects the functionality of the car.